IPod: Market share

 Since October 2004, the iPod line has dominated digital music player sales in the United States, with over 90% of the market for hard drive-based players and over 70% of the market for all types of players.
 During the year from January 2004 to January 2005, the high rate of sales caused its U.S. market share to increase from 31% to 65%, and in July 2005, this market share was measured at 74%.
-In January 2007 the iPod market share reached 72.7% according to Bloomberg Online.
-In the Japanese market iPod market share was 36% in 2005, albeit still leader there.
-In Europe, Apple also led the market (especially the UK) but local brands such as Archos managed to outsell Apple in certain categories.
+In January 2007, according to Bloomberg Online, the iPod market share reached 72.7%.
+In the Japanese market, iPod market share was 36% in 2005; nonetheless, it was still a market leader in the country.
+In Europe, Apple also led the market (especially the UK); however, local brands such as Archos managed to outsell Apple in certain categories.

 One of the reasons for the iPod's early success, having been released three years after the very first digital audio player (namely the MPMan), was its seamless integration with the company's iTunes software, and the ecosystem built around it such as the iTunes Music Store, as well as a competitive price.
 As a result, Apple achieved a dominance in the MP3 player market as Sony's Walkman did with personal cassette players two decades earlier.
 The software similarity between computer and player made it easy to transfer music over and synchronize it, tasks that were considered difficult on pre-iPod MP3 players such as those from Rio and Creative.

 Some of the iPod's chief competitors during its pinnacle include Creative's Zen, SanDisk's Sansa, Sony's Walkman, iriver, and Samsung's Yepp.
 The iPod's dominance was challenged numerous times: in 2004 Sony's first hard disk Walkman was designed to take on the iPod, accompanied by its own music store Sony Connect; Microsoft initially attempted to compete using a software platform called Portable Media Center, and in later years designed the Zune line; the most vocal rival was Creative, whose CEO in November 2004 "declared war" on the iPod.
 Samsung declared that they would take the top spot from Apple by 2007, while SanDisk ran a specific anti-iPod marketing campaign called iDon't.
 These competitors failed to make major dents, and Apple remained dominant in the fast-growing digital audio player market during the decade.
 Mobile phone manufacturers Nokia and Sony Ericsson also made "music phones" to rival iPod.

 A suggested factor of iPod's popularity has been cited to be Apple's popular iTunes Store catalog, playing a part in keeping Apple firmly market leader, while also helped by the mismanagement of others, such as Sony's unpopular SonicStage software.

-One notable exception where iPod was not faring well was in South Korea, where as of 2005 Apple held a small market share of less than 2%, compared to market leaders iriver, Samsung and Cowon.
+One notable exception where iPod was not faring well was in South Korea.
+As of 2005, Apple held a market share of less than 2%, compared to market leaders iriver, Samsung and Cowon.

 As of 2011, iPod held a 70% market share in global MP3 players.
 Its closest competitor was noted to be the Sansa line from SanDisk.